SortaCore/MMF2Exts/DarkEdif/#MFAs and documentation/DarkEdif changelog.md

 Changes until v20 release
 ----
 *v20 not released yet*
+- All platforms: Added support for Size properties
 - PostBuildTool: Now v1.0.1.0; iOS frameworks use spaces instead of underscores, and checks for invalid Mac code-signing keychain
 - iOS: Now builds frameworks with spaces instead of underscores
 - All platforms: Added image list property support